anonimitoraf/exercism.el/README.md

 https://user-images.githubusercontent.com/15933322/190892892-02f53f4c-07f8-4d85-ad2c-19ff1351c37a.mp4

 ## `Open an exercise`
 Time to get into it!
-Note that some exercises may still be unlocked, yet "select-able" (see the "Known Limitations" section).
+Note that some exercises are actually still locked, yet "select-able" (see the "Known Limitations" section).

 <img src="./demos/open-exercise.png" width=700 />